Brandon-Hurst/ADI_EWNA24_CFSDemo/I2C_ADXL343/README.md

 > [!IMPORTANT]
 > 1. Try looking at the `adxl343_config` function in the Symbol Explorer, then navigate to its source code!
+> 1. You can also try finding the largest symbol in main.c or the adxl343.c driver file!
 > <details>
 >  <summary>Question: What line of code is the start of adxl343_config? </summary>
 >   Answer: main.c line 108
 > </details>
 >
-> 1. You can also try finding the largest symbol in main.c or the adxl343.c driver file!
+> Once you've gone to the symbol in main, you can click back into the ELF Explorer tool for the next section.
 >
 ![Saved Queries](img/saved-queries.png)
 ![Go to Source](img/go-to-source.png)

 ### Memory Layout

 The memory layout screen shows a visual representation of the memory map of a project, including info about the starting address, alignment, size, and permissions (R/W/X) for each region.
-Best of all, this view is hierarchical, you can click into each region and see its memory sections.
+Best of all, this view is hierarchical, you can double-click into each region and see its memory sections.
 Then, you can click into the sections and see details about each memory section!

 This type of information can be very useful to examine as the output of a linkerfile or to fully visualize the memory map of an application in important regions.